 Tequendama Falls Museum

-In the year 2011, the eerie abandoned hotel was converted into the Tequendama Falls Museum.
-Dressed up in white paint, the building, while restored, has lost the original luster.
-The white color modernizes it and minimizes the creepy old building look: no more moss, no more brick.
+2011, the abandoned eerie hotel was converted into the Tequendama Falls Museum.
+Dressed up in white paint, the building, while restored, has lost its original luster.
+The white color modernizes it and minimizes the creepy old building look: no more moss and brick.
 I am sure this was done to protect the building from decay.
-I wish they would have chosen to keep the original style, which I thought was more impressive.
+I wish they had chosen to keep the original style, which I thought was more impressive.

 ArturoAparicio On Wikipedia (Creative Commons)